-- Any use of exceptional threshold will be predicated on a successful ramp-up period where stability at the Operational Threshold of 200k migrations per day has been demonstrated. - Following successful conclusion of the ramp-up period the MCC will seek to implement the following: - i.
+- Any use of exceptional threshold will be predicated on a successful ramp-up period where stability at the Operational Threshold of 200k migrations per day has been demonstrated. - Stability will have deemed to be met where Migrations have occurred at or above 90% of the current threshold for at least ten days (not necessarily contiguous) in the preceding period. - Following successful conclusion of the ramp-up period the MCC will seek to implement the following: - i.
 Exceptional Threshold utilised to accommodate errors and reverse migrations assuming 1% errors and 1% reverse migrations i.e. 4k events per day.
-This is defined as the Reserved Capacity Factor (RCFC) as defined in the: - REF-4 MHHS-DEL2429-[03a] Calculations Monitoring and Control Parameters v3.0 - This will allow 200k planned migrations per day to be incorporated into Capacity Envelopes. - ii.
+This is defined as the Reserved Capacity Factor (RCFC) as defined in the:

+REF-4 MHHS-DEL2429-[03a] Calculations Monitoring and Control - Parameters v3.1

+This will allow 200k planned migrations per day to be incorporated into Capacity Envelopes.

+- ii.
 At the successful conclusion of the first operational sprint a Tranche of the exceptional capacity will be incorporated into planning for the next Sprint; 200k-250k.
 Given the planning cadence this will be available for Sprint 3.
-Approval required by MCAG subject to a pre-defined set of success criteria.

-a) Assuming that there are no operational issues arising from the use of ii above, three weeks into the execution of Sprint 3 a further tranche between 250k - 280k will be made available for the planning of Sprint 4.
-Approval required by MCAG subject to a pre-defined set of success criteria.
+Approval required by MCAG subject to a pre-defined set of success criteria. - a) Assuming that there are no operational issues arising from the use of ii above, three weeks into the execution of Sprint 3 a further tranche between 250k 280k will be made available for the planning of Sprint 4.
+Approval required by MCAG subject to a pre-defined set of success criteria. the same criteria as described above.